Northern Yukian language: Grammar

-An extensive reference grammar of Yuki was published in 2016 and is based primarily on the texts and other notes recorded by Alfred L. Kroeber from Yuki speaker Ralph Moore in the first decade of the 20th century as well as elicited material recorded from other speakers later in the 20th century.
+An extensive reference grammar of the Yuki variety was published in 2016 and is based primarily on the texts and other notes recorded by Alfred L. Kroeber from Yuki speaker Ralph Moore in the first decade of the 20th century as well as elicited material recorded from other speakers later in the 20th century.
 This grammar also contains sketches of Huchnom and Coast Yuki based on the notes of Sydney Lamb and John Peabody Harrington, respectively.

 Vocabulary

-Yuki had an octal (base-8) counting system, as the Yuki keep count by using the four spaces between their fingers rather than the fingers themselves.
-Yuki also had an extensive vocabulary for the plants of Mendocino County, California.
+Yuki has an octal (base-8) counting system, as the Yuki keep count by using the four spaces between their fingers rather than the fingers themselves.
+Yuki also has an extensive vocabulary for the plants of Mendocino County, California.